The KPZ fixed point: The KPZ universality class

-Universal fixed points have become a theme in probability and statistical physics in recent years. $\phi^4_d$, SLE, Liouville quantum gravity, the Brownian map, the Brownian web, and the continuum random tree have offered asymptotic descriptions for huge classes of models.
-In general, these have been obtained as non-linear transformations of Brownian motions or Gaussian free fields, and their description relies to a large degree on symmetry.
-In the case of $\phi^4_d$, the main tool is perturbation theory.
+Universal fixed points are a theme in probability and statistical physics: 2d critical Ising, SLE, Liouville quantum gravity/Brownian map, the Brownian web, and the continuum random tree have offered asymptotic descriptions for huge classes of models.
+In general, these have been obtained as non-linear transformations of Brownian motions or Gaussian free fields, and their description relies to a large degree on symmetry - often conformal invariance.

+In the case of $\phi^4_d$ \cite{simon-Pphi2}, the main tool is perturbation theory.
 Even the recent theory of regularity structures \cite{hairerReg}, which makes sense of the KPZ equation \eqref{KPZ}, does so by treating the non-linear term as a kind of perturbation of the linear equation.